ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_essentials/Save_cross_stitch_designs.md

 ## To save cross stitch designs...

-1Select File > Save.
+1. Select File > Save.
 If this is the first time you have saved the design, the Save As dialog opens.
 The file is saved as an EMX file.

 ![SaveDesign00043.png](assets/SaveDesign00043.png)

-2Type a new name for the design and click Save.
+2. Type a new name for the design and click Save.

 ## Related topics